rkeplin/bible-mariadb/README.md

 # Bible MariaDB

 Bible MariaDB contains multiple translations of the Holy Bible, as well as cross-references.
-All of the data was gathered from the MySQL database found [here](https://github.com/scrollmapper/bible_databases).
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.

 ### Included Translations